greg4fun/greg4fun.github.io/posts/build-cheapest-kubernetes-i7-cluster.rst

 1 x 1GB Ethernet over OneLink+ dock station (I had old one)

-1 x used battery for master node (to secure etcd even better from power failure) £10 1 x Server Case to pack it up 2U Short ATX Chassis - Low Profile PCI Card Support - 390mm Depth £47 Overall : £489
+1 x used battery for master node (to secure etcd even better from power failure) £10

+1 x Server Case to pack it up 2U Short ATX Chassis - Low Profile PCI Card Support - 390mm Depth £47

+Overall : £489

-I had old intell skull i7 as my lab server so I have sold it for £400 adding 89 quid and week of work during evenings I had 4 nodes powerfull kubernetes cluster.
+I had old intell skull i7 as my previous lab server so I have sold it for £400 so in the end by just adding 89 quid and week of work during evenings I had 4 nodes powerfull kubernetes cluster.